ut-parla/parla-experimental/README.md

 make clean; CC=gcc CXX=g++ make
 ```

-This will populate a `build` directory and an install into your active Python environment's site-packages.
+This will populate a `build` directory and an install into your active Python environment's `site-packages` folder.
 If you are a developer, it may sometimes be necessary to remove the build directory manually to apply changes and remove the cached version.
 Changes to most files in the src tree will trigger a rebuild of the relevant files without needing to clear the build directory.
 Additionally, `scikit-build-core` supports editable installations that recompile changes on each run, please see this documentation.